Censorship in the United Kingdom: Age verification

-Beginning in March 2019, the Digital Economy Act 2017 gave the government power to require certain websites to implement an age verification scheme under rules defined in the Online Pornography (Commercial Basis) Regulations 2019. with implementation officially going ahead via Labour in July 2025 after being dropped in October 2019 by the Conservatives.
+Beginning in March 2019, the Digital Economy Act 2017 gave the government power to require certain websites to implement an age verification scheme under rules defined in the Online Pornography (Commercial Basis) Regulations 2019.
+After a series of setbacks, the planned scheme was eventually abandoned in 2019.

+Following the implementation of the Online Safety Act 2023 on 25 July 2025, Ofcom required age verification system for accessing pornographic sites, as well as digital platforms like X (formerly Twitter), Reddit, Bluesky, Discord, Grindr and Spotify.

 "Think before you post"

 On 8 August 2024, after the 2024 United Kingdom riots the UK government official account on X (Twitter) quoted "Think before you post" the Crown Prosecution Service announcement of the criminalisation of social media contents that are so called "inciting criminal behaviour".